 Clicking on the gear icon reveals sliders for three other parameters:

-- KBD: Adds adjustable keyboard tracking to the delay. - All-Pass: - Damping: Adds a damping effect that can dramatically change the tone, emphasizing high or low frequencies.
+- KBD: Adds adjustable keyboard tracking to the delay. - All-Pass: Allows you to tweak the all-pass filter within the modeled circuit. - Damping: Adds a damping effect that can dramatically change the tone, emphasizing high or low frequencies.